we-are-va/we-are-va.github.io/_work/nfos.md

   block: feature-1
   media_alignment: Left
   headline: Josh Allen
-  content: "“I trust VA to deliver on outstanding creative time and time again.
-Not
+  content: "### “I trust VA to deliver on outstanding creative time and time again.
-    only does it look great but the technical attention detail is there as well, so it’s seamless!
+    Not only does it look great but the technical attention detail is there as well, so it’s seamless!
 No last-minute panic with printers and suppliers.
 Great creative, hassle-free service and reliable delivery.”"
   media:
     image: "/uploads/nfos-press-ad-1.jpg"